OpenFn/kit/packages/engine-multi/README.md

 ```

 Initial state and credentials are at the moment pre-loaded, with a "fully resolved" state object passed into the runtime.
 The Runtime has the ability to lazy load but implementing lazy loading across the worker_thread interface has proven tricky.

+## Note on Debugging

+Debugging in the engine can be really tricky.

+First there's the problem that a lot of code runs inside a worker thread in a child process, which is hard to get a breakpoint into (at the time of writing I haven't managed to do it).

+But also, any console.log statements inside the inner thread will get consumed by the adaptor logger and won't go to stdout.

+As a workaround to this, use console.debug inside the thread to print to stdout.
+This is not bound to the adaptor logger.